YoAquinJs/pacman/README.md

 3. Build the game:
 - For Windows:
-    * enable execution for powerShell scripts
+    * enable execution for PowerShell scripts
     * run the build script in the root folder:

 <div style="font-size: 12px">